waynevanson/fs-fp-ts/readme.md

-# fp-ts-node/fs
+# fs-fp-ts

 `fp-ts` bindings for the Node File System API's

 Most are covered, but some are left out due to their immutable nature.
 We could cover this, but it's not a required feature for `v1.x`

-All node bindings that throw are caught and returned as `Right<NodeJS.ErrnoException>`
+All node bindings that throw are caught and returned as `Right<NodeJS.ErrnoException, T>`

 ## Installation